snowplow/snowplow-mini/README.md

 Snowplow-Mini runs several distinct applications on the same box which are all linked by named pipes.
 In a production deployment each instance could be an Autoscaling Group and each named pipe would be a distinct Kinesis Stream.

 * Scala Stream Collector:
-  - Starts server listening on port `8080` which events can be sent to.
+  - Starts server listening on `http://< sp mini public ip>/` which events can be sent to.
   - Sends "good" events to the `raw-events-pipe`
   - Sends "bad" events to the `bad-1-pipe`
 * Stream Enrich